Explore the links between public health, policy advocacy, and community in India, with a focus on marginalized and vulnerable populations.

 Study in New Delhi, India’s central hub for policymakers and organizations active in the field of public health.

-The program is based in New Delhi, home to more than three hundred international and more than a thousand local NGOs actively involved in the health and development sector.
-The National Human Rights Commission, National Commission for Women, and other rights-focused organizations are headquartered in New Delhi.
-You will be encouraged to utilize the city’s many academic institutions and resources, including its excellent libraries, to advance your learning.
+The program is based in New Delhi, home to more than three hundred international and a thousand local NGOs actively involved in health and development.
+The National Human Rights Commission, National Commission for Women, and other rights-focused organizations are headquartered here.
+New Delhi has an extensive public transportation system, many parks and green spaces such as Lodhi gardens, sports facilities, and dozens of historical monuments and cultural associations.
+The city sees itself as both cosmopolitan and distinctively representative of its ancient roots.
+You will have access to the city’s many academic institutions and resources, including its excellent libraries, to advance your learning.

 You will receive instruction in standard Khari Boli Hindi.
 The four-credit course emphasizes speaking and comprehension skills through classroom and field instruction.
 You will be expected to practice your language skills outside the classroom by using Hindi in daily life, particularly with host families and during the workshop.